 The long fur that makes up the mane around the head is typically 2 inches in length.

-Since the late 90s, the Lionhead has steadily gained popularity as family pets in the United States and the United Kingdom.
+Since the late 90s, the Lionhead has steadily gained popularity as a family pet in the United States and the United Kingdom.

 A brief history

-Thought to originate from Belgium when breeders crossed two dwarf rabbits, possibly a Netherland dwarf rabbit and a Swiss fox dwarf.
+Thought to originate from Belgium when breeders crossed two dwarf rabbits, possibly a Netherland dwarf rabbit and a Swiss fox rabbit.

 What they were hoping for was a long hair miniature rabbit.
 What they got as the result of the genetic mutation was what we now know as the lionhead bunny.